 Throughout 2017, we continued to challenge the myth of the ‘humane execution’.
 Our Stop Lethal Injection Project (SLIP) supports global pharmaceutical manufacturers, distributors, investors, and regulators prevent the misuse of medicines in lethal injection executions.

 This year saw new experimental cocktails of drugs adopted in a number of states.
 Our team worked with all of the manufacturers of these drugs to help them protect them from being sold to prisons for use in executions.
 This year also saw the first ever lawsuit by a wholesaler against a state over execution drug issues.
-In April, pharmaceutical giant, McKesson, brought a suit against the state of Arkansas.
+In April, pharmaceutical giant, McKesson, brought a suits against the state of Arkansas.
 The suit temporarily stayed 8 executions and is ongoing.

 In large part as a result of our work with the pharmaceutical industry, executions have halved since the project began in 2010, with this year seeing just 23 executions across only 8 states.